microsoft/hi-ml/docs/source/azure_setup.md

   datasets](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal)
 - [Create an AzureML workspace, compute instances and compute clusters](https://docs.microsoft.com/en-us/azure/machine-learning/quickstart-create-resources)

-## Creating an AzureML workspace via the Azure Commandline Tools
+## Creating an AzureML workspace via the Azure Command-line Tools

-A pureley commandline-drive setup is possible via the [Azure Commandline Tools](https://docs.microsoft.com/en-us/cli/azure/).
+A pureley command-line driven setup is possible via the [Azure Command-line Tools](https://docs.microsoft.com/en-us/cli/azure/).
 These tools are available for multiple platforms, including Linux, Mac, and Windows.

-After downloading the commandline tools, you can run the following command add the `ml` extension that is required to create an AzureML workspace:
+After downloading the command-line tools, you can run the following command add the `ml` extension that is required to create an AzureML workspace:

 ```bash
 az extension add --name ml